elbert-ho/concRete/README.md

 ## Files Provided
 The files in this GitHub are as follows<br>
 **data:** All raw and cleaned data is contained in this folder.
-Preprocessed data is not stored. <br>
+Preprocessed data is not stored.
+See *data/DataOverview.md* for more details<br>
 **figures:** Figures generated and used in the slides<br>
 **HTMLs:** Rendered HTMLs for files other than the FinalReport<br>
 **Misc:** Scripts and other files not in R<br>